luphoria/UBer/README.md

 # UBer
 A GoGuardian unblocking tool.

+## NOTE!
+Lyft requires loading quickly.
+I do NOT recommend you host this on a server, as it is most likely to fail for taking too long to request for the JS.
+Instead, run the favelet completely locally: `javascript:window.addEventListener('beforeunload', function (e) {e.preventDefault();return "h";});`

 ### What is this?
 UBer is a tool designed to unblock websites, specifically tailored to GoGuardian.